doz-a/bootstrap-portfolio/README.md

 ###
 -A galaxy background in the main Card with original photo stamps to advertise the original Art creator!
 Check out his mixtape, it's fire!
 ###
 -A footer at the very bottom of the page!
-Nobody will ever see it but that's how we do it at pimp my code!
+Nobody will ever see it but that's how we do it!!
 -------------------------

 ### Index/About Me